Britastic/githubIsFun/collaboration_smartgit.md

 ###Note on workflow

-It is helpful to pull from the central repository on a semi-regular basis in order to keep up with changes.
+It is helpful to pull from the central repository on a regular basis in order to keep up with changes.